mahsavali/SRH/README.md

 # SRH

-# Multi-Class Classification for Medical Data
+# Multi-Class Classification for SRH Data

 This project aims to categorize medical data into 7 distinct classes: